gbgaurav007/EcoRide/README.md

 ### Running the application

 1. **Setup Environment Variables:**
-    - In the `backend` folder, create a file named `.env` and add all the environment variables as specified in `.sample.env`.
+    - In the backend and frontend folders, create a file named `.env` and add the necessary variables (refer to the [Environment Variables](#environment-variables) section).

 2. **Configure Database name:**
     - Navigate to the `backend/src/constants.js` file and update the `DB_NAME` file with the database name: